Home > Winter > Skiing

 Warranties

 There’s nothing worse than spending money on new gear, just to have that equipment fail or go through an unforeseen ringer.
-Many brands have warranties for defects on their helmets, while others go above and beyond even if the cause of impact is due to a ski crash.
+Many brands have warranties for defects on their helmets, while others go above and beyond, even if the cause of impact is due to a ski crash.

 All Smith helmets are covered by a limited lifetime warranty for three years from the date of purchase.
-That policy includes any manufacturer’s defects.
+That policy includes any manufacturerโ€™s defects.
 Furthermore, Smith offers a 30% discount for crash replacement helmets.
 For instance, the Smith Vantage has the same limited lifetime warranty and crash replacement deal as other Smith helmets, like the Smith Nexus MIPS.

 The Salomon Driver Prime Sigma Photo MIPS, like most Salomon products, features a two-year warranty.

-New for 2023-24, Bern has an updated exchange, warranty, and crash replacement policy.
+Bern has a recently updated exchange, warranty, and crash replacement policy.
 If you don’t like your helmet size or color, you can swap it out within 90 days, free of cost.
-The Bern Carbon Watts and the Bern Watts 2.0 are both subject to the common three-year warranty for defects or workmanship issues.
-There’s a separate lifetime crash replacement policy: If a rider destroys their helmet in an accident, send in pics, a backstory, and pony up for shipping costs — and you’ll get a replacement.
+The Bern Watts 2.0 is subject to the common three-year warranty for defects or workmanship issues.
+There’s a separate lifetime crash replacement policy: If a rider destroys their helmet in an accident, send in pics, a backstory, and pony up for shipping costs โ€” you’ll get a replacement.
 Rad.

 Ski Helmets in Action at Crested Butte